-\boldparagraph{Ground Decoder} The ground decoder \( \mathcal{D}_{\mathcal{G}} \) first processes the ground latent representation \( \mathbf{z}_{\mathcal{G}} \) through a self-attention layer followed by two residual units.
-The resulting features are then progressively upsampled to the original spatial resolution \( 256 \times 256\) through a series of upsampling blocks.
-Each block consists of two residual units and a transposed convolution.
-As spatial resolution increases, the number of channels is gradually reduced.
-A final convolutional layer maps the output to 10 channels, matching the dimensionality of the concatenated ground raster maps, \([\hat{\mathbf{H}};\hat{\mathbf{B}}] \in \mathbb{R}^{256 \times 256 \times 10}\).
+\boldparagraph{Ground Decoder} The ground decoder \( \mathcal{D}_{\mathcal{G}} \) processes the ground latent representation \( \mathbf{z}_{\mathcal{G}} \) through a self-attention layer followed by two residual units.
+The resulting features are progressively upsampled to the original spatial resolution of \( 256 \times 256\) using a cascade of upsampling blocks, each comprising two residual units and a transposed convolution.
+As the spatial resolution increases, the channel dimensionality is gradually reduced.
+A final convolutional layer maps the output to 10 channels, matching the dimensionality of the input ground raster maps, \([\hat{\mathbf{H}};\hat{\mathbf{B}}] \in \mathbb{R}^{256 \times 256 \times 10}\).

-\boldparagraph{Object Decoder} The object decoder \( \mathcal{D}_{\mathcal{O}}\) follows a DETR-style \citep{Carion2020ECCV} Transformer architecture and uses \( N \) learnable queries, representing the total number of predicted primitives across all object categories.
-It comprises 6 Transformer decoder layers with 8 attention heads, a feedforward dimension of 1024, and no dropout.
-The queries interact with the object latent representation \( \mathbf{z}_{\mathcal{O}} \) through cross-attention.
-Specifically, the latent is first patchified with a patch size of 1 resulting in a sequence of \( 32 \times 32 \) tokens, which are augmented with sine positional embeddings.
-The resulting query embeddings of dimensionality 512 are grouped by object category and passed through dedicated feedforward networks (FFN) to predict the corresponding object primitive parameters.
+\boldparagraph{Object Decoder} The object decoder \( \mathcal{D}_{\mathcal{O}}\) adopts a DETR~\cite{Carion2020ECCV} Transformer architecture with \( N \) learnable queries representing the total number of predicted primitives across all object categories.
+It consists of 6 Transformer decoder layers with 8 attention heads, a feedforward dimension of 1024, and no dropout.
+The queries interact with the object latent \( \mathbf{z}_{\mathcal{O}} \) through cross-attention.
+Specifically, \( \mathbf{z}_{\mathcal{O}} \) is first patchified with a patch size of 1, producing a sequence of \( 32 \times 32 \) tokens augmented with sine positional embeddings.
+The resulting embeddings, each of dimension 512, are grouped by category and passed to category-specific prediction heads.

-\boldparagraph{Prediction Heads} We use a separate prediction head for each object category, composed of a 3-layer FFN with a hidden size of 1024.
-The FFN outputs a 9-dimensional vector for each primitive encoding its normalized 3D center location and 6D Cholesky parameters.
-A probability of existence is predicted by an additional linear layer.
+\boldparagraph{Prediction Heads} Each object category employs a dedicated 3-layer feedforward network with a hidden size of 1024.
+For every query, the head outputs a 9D vector encoding the normalized 3D center location and 6D Cholesky parameters of its corresponding primitive.
+An additional linear layer predicts its probability of existence.